hyperupcall/blog/content/posts/semantic-hotkeys.md

 - Context navigate relatively
 - Context move relatively

-This blog post mainly exists to explain the problem and solution, and I haven't figured out a cohesive and intuitive solution.
-There are many more challenges involved:
+There are some other challanges:

-- Contexts can sometimes treated As sections (sometimes simultaneously)
+- Contexts can sometimes treated as sections (sometimes simultaneously)
-  - Semantics can be more fine-tuned to fit into concrete categories
+- Semantics may need to be more fine-tuned to fit into concrete categories
 - Applications shortcuts may nest
   - A terminal app (raw mode) may be within the contest of a graphical terminal emulator, a terminal multiplexer, and a TUI interface to a virtual machine manager (ex.
 QEMU Monitor)
 - Applying this systems to programs with slightly different behaviors

-Semantic Hotkeys are tricky to define since keyboards are both fixed and varied.
-But, applying such a system will improve productivity.
+This blog post mainly exists to explain the problem and solution - I don't have a full "semantic shortcut system".
+But, applying such a system will undoubtedly improve productivity, at least for me.
 I'm doing some preliminary work at [github.com/semantic-hotkeys](https://github.com/semantic-hotkeys) to apply this idea to everyday applications and websites.
 When its ready, you may find it useful, or employ a similar system in your program.